-Are you looking for ideas to style the wedding china that you so adore?
-Here are 7 easy steps to get you started with a vintage hutch cabinet.
+Are you looking for ideas on how to style the wedding china you adore?
+Follow these 7 easy steps to transform your vintage china hutch.
+Decorate with your favorite china patterns, pottery, quilts, glassware, and other collectibles.

-What can you do with a china cabinet?
+What can you do with a vintage china hutch?

-Decorate your vintage china cabinet hutch today with wedding china in these 7 simple steps.
+Decorate your vintage china cabinet today with wedding china in these 7 simple steps.

-How to make your china cabinet look more rustic?
+How to make your vintage china hutch look more rustic?

-My favorite vintage cabinets and hutches are made out of pine wood.
+My favorite vintage china hutch and cabinets are all made out of pine wood.
 They are all so rustic and charming.
 You can decorate them with your favorite china patterns, antique ironstone, pottery, quilts, blue and white platters, books, glassware, everyday dishwares, and any other collectibles that make you happy.

 Whether you just acquired your first set of china or you recently dug it out of the attic from years of collecting dust (like I just did), displaying your china can be special in so many ways.

-I was gifted our blue and white china pattern, by Lenox from my family almost 25 years ago when we were first married.
-And honestly, I have not used it that often.
+I was gifted our blue and white china pattern by Lenox from my family almost 25 years ago when we were first married.
+Honestly, I have not used it that often.
 Do you use your wedding china regularly?

 Not only this, but my mother used to pick us up one or two individual pieces to add to our china collection every year on our anniversary.
 We were fortunate enough to have a Lenox outlet in the next town over in Kittery, Maine.
 And you know what?
 Some of the patterns she picked up for us didn’t match.
 They have a silver trim instead of the traditional gold.
 And I couldn’t love them anymore today knowing this.

-Let me show you how I displayed our wedding china in our old pine hutch in these 7 simple steps.
+Let me show you how I displayed our wedding china in our vintage china hutch in these 7 simple steps.

 1. Gather and Organize all Your China in one Place

-This will give you a good visual of how much you have to work with.
-Organize all your plates, bowls, tea cups, platters, etc. all together.
-And if your collection is new and you don’t have many pieces, that’s ok too.
+This will give you a good visual of how many pieces you have to work with.
+Organize all your plates, bowls, tea cups, platters, etc., together.
+If your collection is new and you don’t have many pieces, that’s okay, too.
 That’s part of the enjoyment.

 Here is my collection of 25-year-old wedding china.
-Not a large collection, it’s 6 table settings, one platter, and 4 different size bowls that my mother picked out for us that have the silver rims, not matching the rest of the set:)
+Not a large collection; it’s 6 table settings, one platter, and 4 different size bowls that my mother picked out for us that have silver rims, not matching the rest of the set:)

 2. Choose the Largest Dishware First